 More things you can take from home.

-A plastic container with a lid is a brilliant asset when traveling.
+A plastic container with a lid is a brilliant asset when travelling.

 - You can use it to keep things together or store items in your bag.